 Learn why you need to define your core values, why your values and actions must align, and how brand values benefit your business and bottom line.
 Plus, get free mini workbook to help you define your brand values.

 For small business owners, freelancers, and entrepreneurs, values play an important role in the definition of brand.
-The values you choose to represent your business and the truths it stands for affect your communications, marketing, decisions, and most important, your relationships and the connections with your audience, vendors, prospects, and clients.
+The values you choose to represent your business and the truths it stands for effect your communications, marketing, decisions, and most important, your relationships and the connections with your audience, vendors, prospects, and clients.